-Re: Unexpected heritage item discovered during Sydney Metro activities.
+Re: Unexpected heritage item discovered during Sydney Metro activities

-I write to inform you of an unexpected [select: relic, heritage item or Aboriginal object] found during Sydney Infrastructure and Services construction works at [insert location] on [insert date] in accordance with the notification requirement under select: section 146 of the Heritage Act 1977 (NSW).
+I write to inform you of an unexpected [select: Aboriginal object / relic] found during Sydney Metro activities at [insert location] on [insert date] in accordance with the notification requirement under select: [NPW Act, section 146 of the Heritage Act 1977 (NSW)].
 [Where the regulator has been informally notified at an earlier date by telephone, this should be referred to here].